uxify-ltd/performance-event-timing-polyfill/README.md

 Using this library you can get INP data for all browsers and ensure great user experience for everybody :tada:

+# Demo

+You can test how the polyfill works on this modified version of the popular [INP demo](https://uxify-ltd.github.io/performance-event-timing-polyfill/demos/inp-demo.html) page.

 # Usage

 ## Basic usage